Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 What’s new when working with AI

-Because AI-driven systems are based on probability and uncertainty, the right level of explanation is key to helping users understand how the system works.
-Once users have clear mental models of the system’s capabilities and limits,they can understand how and when to trust it to help accomplish their goals.
+Because AI-powered systems are based on probability and uncertainty, the right level of explanation is key to helping users understand how the system works.
+Once users have clear mental models of the system’s capabilities and limits, they can understand how and when to trust it to help accomplish their goals.
 In short, explainability and trust are inherently linked.

 In this chapter, we’ll discuss considerations for how and when to explain what your AI does, what data it uses to make decisions, and the confidence level of your model’s output.